gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/01-graphs-review.md

 ##### !answer

-a|
+c|

 ##### !end-answer

 ##### !explanation

-The correct answer is A because BFS allows us to find which nodes are connected to one another in an efficient manner.
-We would not necessarily want to use DFS to find all connected nodes because the algorithm does not lend itself to finding connected nodes efficiently.

-For instance, if we are looking to see if a node 2 levels away from the starting node is connected, the DFS algorithm may need to run for a much longer time to find that connected node that is placed nearby in the graph in comparison to the BFS algorithm which will find the connected node much sooner.
+The correct answer is C because either algorithm can be used to find all of the connected nodes in a graph.
+They both have similar time complexity with DFS being only slightly faster on average.

 ##### !end-explanation